 Total Dissolved Solids (TDS) can often be the go-to measurement when trying to identify the properties in your drinking water.

 Too often though, TDS measurements have become conflated with water quality and this is inaccurate.
-The belief that the a TDS level close to 0 is the most desirable is really based on anything, least of all hydration.
+The belief that the a TDS level close to 0 is the most desirable is not really based on anything, least of all hydration.

 Before explaining why TDS readings are not representative of water quality, let's first talk about what they actually are.